WHY BUY KRATOM FROM US?

 Often found in a number of countries in Southeast Asia, specifically in Thailand, Malaysia, and Indonesia, the Mitragyna Speciosa tree grows leaves that are according to research, “abundantly rich in therapeutic and soothing properties,” therefore considered to be one of the most sacred herbs of that region.
 In Southeast Asia, Mitragyna Speciosa powder and leaves have been used in ceremonies, rituals and folk medicine for centuries and have in only the recent years made its way to the Western World.
-According to traditional folk medicine and botanical research, Mitragyna Speciosa powder was used in management of pain and treatment of diarrhea, however number of countries as well as United States Food and Drug Administration (FDA) strictly prohibit internal use of Mitragyna Speciosa.
-Additional studies show great potential for this plant, as research claims that it possesses analgesic, anti-inflammatory, antiviral and antidepressant properties, making in one of the most requested herbs for research.
+However, number of countries as well as United States Food and Drug Administration (FDA) strictly prohibit internal use of Mitragyna Speciosa.
 It is important to note that even though it is legal to buy kratom as well as kratom powder, the internal use of Kratom has not been proven safe, and it is to be completely avoided until United States Food and Drug Administration (FDA), and other governing bodies classify it as safe.

 Mentions of Mitragyna Speciosa date back millennia and the information and research concerning it, have spread accurately for hundreds of years.
 Over the years many botanists and researchers have successfully passed on the true value of this plant; however long term studies on Kratom are still pending quality research.
 Unlike many other herbs, Kratom doesn’t share a romanticized history and is mostly tied to traditional use as well as folk medicine for peasants and workers who coped with hard labor in Southeast Asia.
 According to Western literature, first descriptions of Mitragyna Speciosa, now known as Kratom, come from Pieter Willem Korthals, botanists working for the East India Company.
 Additional literature came from Low, in 1836.
 He mentioned that the peasants and rural workers of Malaysia distributed it in Malaysia.